Wark Hero

 Stay Somewhere Truly Unique

 For a peaceful retreat with a sustainable twist, stay at Warksburn Old Church—a beautifully converted church set in tranquil countryside just outside the village.
-Built to Passive Haus standards, this self-catering property combines heritage architecture with cutting-edge energy efficiency, offering a cosy, low-impact stay without compromising on comfort.
+Built to Passive Haus standards, this self-catering accommodation in Northumberland combines heritage architecture with cutting-edge energy efficiency, offering a cosy, low-impact stay without compromising on comfort.
 It’s a serene and stylish base for exploring the wider North Tyne area, perfect for those who appreciate thoughtful design and a lighter footprint.

 Local Life and Events

 Wark may be small, but it’s full of life.
-The village hosts a lively calendar of events at Wark Town Hall, from live music and tribute nights (including a popular Cilla Black evening!) to charity fundraisers and weekly coffee mornings.
+The village hosts a lively calendar of Northumberland events at Wark Town Hall, from live music and tribute nights (including a popular Cilla Black evening!) to charity fundraisers and weekly coffee mornings.
 It’s a great way to meet locals and experience the village’s warm, welcoming spirit.

 Explore the Outdoors